 We are looking at how demand for internet shopping is creating a demand for delivery.
 Light van traffic has grown by 30% since 2001 and in 2010 accounted for 41 billion miles travelled whilst car traffic levels have grown by only 1% over the same period.
 This trend, which represents a major challenge for reducing energy use in the transport sector, is in part related to the extensive growth of home delivery linked to teleshopping and online purchasing.
 One of the key questions is how methods and systems of shopping and delivering might be steered with consideration of the implications for CO2-emissions.

-- Hitchings, R., Venn, S. and Day, R. (in press) Assumptions about later life travel and their implications: pushing people around?
+Hitchings, R., Venn, S. and Day, R. (2016) Assumptions about later life travel and their implications: pushing people around?
+Ageing and Society DOI: 10.1017/S0144686X16000738.
 This review article takes four assumptions in turn and considers some of the lenses through which researchers might look at later life leisure travel and the implications of adopting each of them.

 The role of the electricity meter has been re-invigorated by the wider digitalisation of data systems and infrastructures, for example, some meters will now transmit data every half-hour or on a second-by-second basis and can be flexibly positioned to record energy flow following various logics, not just for billing customers.
 In the domestic space, the “new” meter has become known as a ‘smart’ meter, while in the non-domestic world of businesses and public sector organisations, the ‘advanced meters’ have been ‘smart’ for some time.
 These types of electricity meters are now becoming increasingly significant and integral to visions of low carbon energy futures.
 Yet, in what ways do these meter data infrastructures and practices generate possibilities for the governance of energy demand?
 In this research, we are particularly interested in the work of sub-metering within large businesses and organisations as well as with metering associated with demand-response contracts.
 We are interested in how metering and data infrastructures are integral to new expectations about how demand will be governed and made flexible, and how electricity flows are being re-monetised through their mobilisation as data